MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-invoke-external-rest-endpoint-transact-sql.md

 1. Check if the URL and credential match using the RFC, which means:
    - Check the scheme and host using a case-insensitive collation (`Latin1_General_100_CI_AS_KS_WS_SC`)
    - Check all other segments of the URL are compared in a case-sensitive collation (`Latin1_General_100_BIN2`)
-1. Check if the URL and credential match using the database collation rules (and without doing any URL encoding).
+1. Check that the URL and credential match using the database collation rules (and without doing any URL encoding).

 ### Grant permissions to use credential